Pyrrah/Twemoji/README.md

 Based on [Avris\Twemoji](https://gitlab.com/Avris/Twemoji).

 *Since 2023, @jdecked has stopped working for Twitter but continues to maintain the package on Jdecked/Twemoji.
-The actually version used is 14.1.2.*
+We use the latest version.*

 What is Twemoji ?
 -----------------